nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 ## **Constraints from Signoffs:**

+### **Cut Subsystems and Justification**

+The following subsystems have been cut since the beginning of the project:
+- Sorting
+    - Due to size constraints and the parts for this subsystem not arriving, this subsystem was cut.
+- Duck Storage and Delivery
+    - The project was rescoped before the competition and the duck storage and delivery subsystem did not make it into the final implementation.
+This decision was made unanimously by the team at the competition.
+It was determined that the duck storage and delivery system, while well designed and theoretically functional, could not be reliably implemented before the competition.
+- Pedestal Storage and Delivery
+    - Due to size constraints and the parts for this subsystem not arriving, this subsystem was cut.
+- Vison
+    - Due to the parts for this subsystem not arriving, this subsystem was cut.
+- Consumption (repurposed - now called Delivery Subsystem)
+    - The project was rescoped before the competition and the consumption subsystem did not make it into the final implementation.
+This decision was made unanimously by the team at the competition.
+The team decided to transition the consumption subsystem into the delivery subsystem.
+The direction of the motor was changed to push instead of consume, and the subsystem was used to push what items had been collected into the recycling area.

+The following shall statements were closely related to these subsystems and therefore will not be discussed in this experimental analysis document:

+- Shall design a robot which can find and move 90% of the ducks into a holding area connected to the robot.
+- Shall locate the duck pond in the center of the arena within plus or minus one inch of error tolerance.
+- Shall transport and place 90% of the ducks stored inside the holding area to their final location in the duck pond.
+- Shall find and move at least five pedestals into an internal holding area inside the robot.
+- Shall assemble one statue that is three pedestals tall and one statue that is two pedestals tall using all five pedestals obtained in order to maximize points obtained based on discussion in weekly meetings.
+- Shall place statues entirely inside the white inner circles within plus or minus one inch of error tolerance.
+- Shall place remaining unused pedestals that are held after the five required pedestals have been obtained within the internal holding area inside the robot.
+- Shall move the extra pedestals obtained over the five required pedestals in the recycling area.

 ### **Feeding:**
 - The design has been changed to two separate cups with two separate servo motors in order to simplify the design.
 The cups are only big enough to hold the chips, and are mounted on the servo motors which are mounted on the outer edge of the robot, thus saving much needed space inside the robot.